 This session can be watched on demand now:

-Nathaniel Rateliff will deliver an intimate set from his home studio in Denver as part of the Royal Albert Home sessions.
+Saxophonist Jess Gillam will deliver an exclusive set from her home as part of the Royal Albert Home sessions.

 In these strange times, closing the Hall’s doors is the best way to look after the world, but we are now opening a (virtual) window for you to experience some of the most talented artists around.

 The Classic BRIT Award winner was the first saxophonist to reach the final of BBC Young Musician.
 In 2019 her debut album Rise, which featured a selection of her favourite pieces ranging from Marcello and Shostakovich to David Bowie and Kate Bush, shot to No. 1 in the Official UK Classical Charts

 Gillam has performed at the Royal Albert Hall on a number of occasions, including at the prestigious Last Night of the Proms and to a global audience at last year’s BAFTAs.

 A free spirit in style and character, Jess is a passionate advocate for the power of music in society, often combining her concert engagements with educational and social projects.
 She is a patron for Awards for Young Musicians and a trustee for the HarrisonParrott Foundation, working towards full inclusivity of all ethnicities, genders, disabilities and social backgrounds with equal access to the arts.

 As artists generously share their work with you, we ask that you generously support us so that the Royal Albert Hall can come back strong when we reopen our doors to the world.

 If you can donate a fraction of the price of a ticket to see one of these artists live, you will be supporting the Hall for a brighter future.

 Please support the Royal Albert Hall during the coronavirus crisis.